simonlussi/SmartContracts-Project/README.md

 ### Production

-From the main directory run:
+From the main directory run (sudo is required to expose the frontend on port 80):
-- start: `make build`
+- start: `sudo make build`
-- stop: `make stop`
+- stop: `sudo make stop`
-- clean database: `make clean`
+- clean database: `sudo make clean`

 ### Documentation and tutorial